Time for a grown up debate: Methods and Scrum

 On the subject of being honest, the Scrum guide talks about: “control, planning, estimating and risk” and even “monitoring progress”!!!!
 What does that sound like?
 Wash my mouth out if I even mention the “PM” word!

 Interestingly, it sounds just like some of the key things you always want to do on projects, but dresses them up in “new” terminology.
-This is similar to the example of calling estimating “planning poker”, (1) as if it was something new (it’s based on something developed in the 1940s).
+One example is calling estimating “planning poker”, (1) as if it was something new (it’s based on something developed in the 1940s).
 That is treating people as if they are really stupid, but sadly, large numbers have swallowed it.
 Why?
 Some communities have hated project management for years, mostly as it asks questions that: a) people don’t want to hear and b) even more, don’t want to answer.
 PM also asks people to make commitments and in business, this is often necessary.
 The job of any team is to develop a strategy to cover development and meet the broader needs of the business and its stakeholders.

-Let’s be honest about some of the key elements of the Scrum guide:
+So let’s be totally honest about some of the Scrum guide:

 - The guide itself is entitled “Rules of the game” and it is full of them.
 Rules are only there because: a) some people can’t work without them and b) they form a great basis for running certification exams ($$$$$).
 That’s why the Scrum Guide is prescriptive.
 Being prescriptive forms the basis of exam questions, leading to the vast revenues in Scrum certification.